QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 compile the operator because we want to return the policy function.

-Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see later on
+Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see later on.

 .. code-block:: python3